HassanjX/write-a-hash-table/02-hash-table/README.md

 ## Initialising and deleting

-We need to define initialisation functions for `ht_item`s.
+We need to define initialization functions for `ht_item`s.
 This function allocates a chunk of memory the size of an `ht_item`, and saves a copy of the strings `k` and `v` in the new chunk of memory.
 The function is marked as `static` because it will only ever be called by code internal to the hash table.